swarnendubiswas/dotemacs/README.md

 - Check if a Markdown formatter other than Prettier is available
 - Sort files alphabetically with counsel and projectile.
 - Cannot find prettier on CSEIITK machine
+- Does flycheck not work over ssh?
+No.